npr/metalogger/README.md

 why Node.js needs Metalogger, if not: keep reading.

 Node.js is famous for its modular architecture.
-However, every module developer can have his or her own  preference to a which logging library they prefer to use.
-This can lead to either
+However, every module developer can have his or her own  preference to which logging library they prefer to use.
+This can lead to one of the following non-ideal scenarios:

 1. No logging in the released code (typically what you see in most modules, currently)
 2. Logging using the most simplistic tools that don't support varying logging levels